gini/gini-mobile-ios/HealthSDK/GiniHealthSDK/Documentation/source/Testing.md

 <center><img src="img/Integration guide/ReviewScreenBeforeResolvingPayment.PNG" height="500"/></center>
 </br>

-After you press the `Pay` button the GiniH Bank SDK resolves the payment and allows you to return to your app:
+After you press the `Pay` button the Gini Bank SDK resolves the payment and allows you to return to your app:

 <br>
 <center><img src="img/Integration guide/ReviewScreenAfterResolvingPayment.PNG" height="500"/></center>